raghavverma190/ExpenseManager/README.md

 ###You can:
 -View your expenses(with pagination)
--Edit
+-Edit your expenses
--Delete
+-Delete your expenses

 ###Reports:
 -Weekly total report
 -Categorically total report
-Reports shown in a bar graph
+-Reports shown in a bar graph using DevExtreme REACTIVE -All totals shown in INR currency

 ###Setting up:
 -Create your own .env file with the necessary details